HealthcarePriceTransparrency/334project/README.md

     1. Import the data exported from Dolt into the database

-        1. Create the table in the db
+        1. Create the database on the server

             `docker exec -i mysql_container mysql -uroot -ppassword -e "create database hospital_price_transparency;"`